grafana/grafana/docs/README.md

 ### Using `relref` for internal links

-Use the Hugo shortcode [relref](https://gohugo.io/content-management/cross-references/#use-ref-and-relref) anytime you are linking to other internal docs pages.
+Use the Hugo shortcode [relref](https://gohugo.io/content-management/cross-references/#use-ref-and-relref) any time you are linking to other internal docs pages.

 ### Edit the side menu

 Edit [sources/menu.yaml](sources/menu.yaml) to make changes to the sidebar.
-Restart the `make run` command for changes to take effect.
+Stop and rerun the `make docs` command for changes to take effect.

 ### Add images